Bonus Material: Additional crib maker reviews that didn’t fit in Chapter 2.

 Little Miss Liberty 3040 N. Avon St., Burbank, CA 91504.
 Call (800) RND-CRIB for a dealer near you.
 Web: www.crib.com.

-Update December, 2014: This company’s web site has been down for more than a year; the company’s Facebook page remains active.
-When we inquired about the web site, the company said they were still in business and is redesigning their web site.
+Update March, 2016: This company’s web site has been down for more than a year; the company’s Facebook page is also inactive.

 Little Miss Liberty has two claims to fame.
 First, they are one of the very few companies that make round cribs.
 Second, they are the only crib maker owned by the wife of the cartoon voice of Shaggy (of Scooby Doo fame).
 Yes, actress Jean Kasem (who played Loretta Tortelli on “Cheers” and is the wife of Casey “America’s Top 40” Kasem) is the driving force behind this company, which took over the country’s largest round crib maker years ago.
 The company plays up its Hollywood connection to the hilt, with Jean dropping celebrity client names (Melanie Griffith, Roseanne) on her many talk show appearances to plug the cribs.
 So, what’s so special about a round crib, except for its price tag?
 The company points out that the first cribs commissioned for European royalty were round or oval.
 In press materials, Jean says “those who want the best cribs favor the rounded shape because they don’t restrict the child’s view.
 They can focus on the whole world and they are the center of it.”
 Uh huh.
 Well, we can say one thing about Little Miss Liberty—that unrestricted worldview ain’t cheap.
 A Little Miss Liberty wood round crib will set you back a cool $1000—and that doesn’t include the bedding.
 Matching bedding sets can add another $500 to $1500 to the price.
 Not expensive enough for you?
 How about a brass or chrome round crib?
 The “Biker Baby Crib” in chrome is just $2400.
 Brass will set you back $4400.
 New this year is the “Crystal Crib” with sterling silver mylar rope spindles for $4800.
 Of course, you should buy your baby a cradle for those first few weeks.
 To help with this, Little Miss Liberty offers a “Swan Cradle,” a hand carved replica of a 16th century design, finished in cherry and gold leaf.
 Your bargain price today, just $3800.
 It’s apparent the company realized those prices were a wee bit high for those of us non-Hollywood types and has since introduced a low-price crib model (and bedding).
 The “Dura Crib” is made from molded “poly-plastic” components (the regular round cribs are made of wood) and features a canopy.
 The original price: $570, but we’ve seen it recently on close-out on Little Miss Liberty’s web site for $200.
 So, is it worth it?
 Well, we don’t buy Little Miss Liberty’s argument that round cribs are safer than rectangular ones.
 We monitor the federal government’s reports on injuries caused by juvenile products and see no evidence that rectangular cribs are a problem.
 So, if you’re going to go for a round crib, do it because you like the crib’s aesthetics.
 And save up those pennies—when you add in the bedding, this investment can soar above $1000 quickly.
 Rating: B